Nifty BeES

 2011 Goldman Sachs acquisition

-In 2011, Goldman Sachs acquired Benchmark Asset Management’s Indian mutual fund business.
-Nifty BeES became part of Goldman Sachs Asset Management India’s product portfolio.
-The scheme continued operating with the same name.
+In 2011, Goldman Sachs acquired Benchmark Asset Management’s Indian mutual fund business, and Nifty BeES moved into Goldman Sachs Asset Management India’s portfolio.
+The scheme kept its name and index mandate through the change of sponsor, an arrangement SEBI’s scheme-continuity rules require so that existing unitholders are not forced to redeem or re-subscribe.

 Current operation